xrdocs/design/_blogs/2022-1001-ron-openconfig.md

 application can learn the supported optical parameters and constraints to be used in path calculation and provisioning.

-## Openconfig Platform and Transceiver Component
+## OpenConfig Platform and Transceiver Component
 The optical parameters used to provision the parent optical-channel and subsequent physical channel are applied at the component level of the openconfig-platform model.
 The OpticalChannel component type is a logical component with a 1:1 correlation with a physical port.
 In Cisco routers The OpticalChannel component is populated when a transceiver capable of supporting it is inserted.

 The OpticalChannel will always be represented as [Rack]/[Slot]-OpticalChannel[Rack][Slot][Instance][Port].
 The rack component will always be 0.
 As an example on the 8201-32FH the OpticalChannel for port 20 is represented as 0/0-OpticalChannel0/0/0/20.
 On the NCS-57C3-MOD router with a